microsoft/ivy/doc/install.md

     $ pip install tarjan

 To use the IVy command line tools only, there is no need to install `python-pygraphviz`.

-Make sure you get version 3.4 of python-ply as some later versions are broken.
-As an alternative, `pip` can install all the packages, but you need to make sure the dependencies on system packages are met:

-    $ sudo apt-get install graphviz graphviz-dev python-dev pkg-config
-    $ pip install ply pygraphviz tarjan

-This latter is the option if you are making a virtual environment.

 #### Tcl/Tk/Tix